KATHIR1611/MAD/README.md

 # Ex.No:3 Develop program to create a text field and a button “Navigate”.
-When you enter “www.google.com” and press navigate button it should open google page using Implicit Intents.
+When you enter “www.google.com” and press navigate button it should open google page using Implicit Intents

 ### AIM:
 To create a navigate button using Implicit Intent to display the google page using Android Studio.

 ### EQUIPMENTS REQUIRED:
-Latest Version Android Studio
+Latest Version Android Studio.

 ### ALGORITHM:
 Step 1: Open Android Stdio and then click on File -> New -> New project.